maetyu-d/The-War-Below/README.md

-# The War Below (OpenGL)
+# The War Below

-A first-person voxel tunnel warfare game built with Python + OpenGL.
+A first-person voxel tunnel warfare game built with Python + OpenGL (tested on Mac OS 13.7.8).

 ## Controls
 - `W/A/S/D`: move